Parashara

-Etymology
+Origin of the name

-When Parashara's father Shakti died after being devoured by the king Kalmashapada along with Vashistha's other sons, Vashistha resorted to ending his life by suicide.
-Hence he jumped from Mount Meru but landed on soft cotton, he entered a forest fire only to remain unharmed, then he jumped into the ocean who saved him by casting him ashore.
-Then he jumped in the overflowing river Vipasa, which also left him ashore.
-Then he jumped into the river Haimavat, which fled in several directions from his fear and was named Satadru.
-Then when he returned to his ashram, he saw his daughter-in-law pregnant.
-When a son was born, Vashistha acted as his father and gave up the idea of giving up his life.
-Hence, the child was named Parashara which meant enlivener of the dead.
+According to legend, Vasishtha, Parashara's grandfather attempted to commit suicide after Parashara's father Shakti and his other sons were devoured by the king Kalmashapada.
+He jumped from Mount Meru only to land on soft cotton.
+He then entered a forest fire only to remain unscathed, dove into the ocean but was cast ashore, and jumped in the overflowing river Vipasa only to end up on the banks.
+Finally, he jumped into the river Haimavat.
+The river, out of fear, split itself in several directions thus obtaining the name Satadru.

+When he returned to his ashram, he saw that his daughter-in-law was pregnant.
+When the son was born, Vashistha acted as the child's father and gave up his attempts at suicide.
+The child was named Parashara which means enlivener of the dead.

 Genealogy

 According to the Vedas, the god Brahma created Vasishtha (reborn to Mitra-Varuna), who, with his wife Arundhati, had a son named Shakti who sired Parashara.
-With Satyavati of Kaivartta clan Parashara is father of Vyasa.
-Vyasa sired Dhritarashtra and Pandu through his deceased half brother's wives, Ambika and Ambalika and Vidura through a hand-maiden of Ambika and Ambalika.
+With Satyavati of the Kaivartta clan, Parashara was the father of Vyasa.
+Vyasa sired Dhritarashtra and Pandu through his deceased half-brother's wives, Ambika and Ambalika, and Vidura through a hand-maiden of Ambika and Ambalika.
 Vyasa also sired Shuka through his wife, Jabali's daughter Pinjala.
-Thus Parashara was the biological(all thought Pandavas were biologically offsprings of God and Kunti) grandfather of both the warring parties of the Mahabharata, the Kauravas and the Pandavas.
+Thus Parashara was the biological grandfather of both the warring parties of the Mahabharata, the Kauravas and the Pandavas (though some think that the Pandavas were offspring of various gods and Kunti).